-A biodiversity conservation licence can be granted to property owners to remove and release possums by the Office of Environment and Heritage (OEH).
+A biodiversity conservation licence can be granted to property owners to remove and release possums by the NSW Dept of Planning, Infrastructure and Environment (DPIE).

 Traps are available for hire from some wildlife rescue services or pest control companies.

 Or you can engage the services of a catch and release possum handler.
-Please ensure they hold a current OEH licence and adhere to the standard possum licence conditions.
+Please ensure they hold a current NSW Dept of Planning, Infrastructure and Environment (DPIE) licence and adhere to the standard possum licence conditions.

 Removing possums from your property